Praziquantel: Mechanism of action

+Interestingly, the inactive (S)-enantiomer of praziquantel activates a human TRPM8 channel, and it has been suggested that this interaction may enhance a praziquantel-induced elimination of schistosomes by increasing vascular contraction in host mesenteric vessels, where parasites may reside (the interaction with TRPM8 may as well be responsible for the unpleasant taste of the drug).

+Although TRPM_{PZQ} appears to be the primary target of praziquantel, it is clear that praziquantel also interacts with other targets.
+These include a platyhelminth-specific voltage-gated calcium channel β subunit that, when paired with an α_{1} subunit, results in activation of the expressed channel by 100 nM praziquantel.
+Interestingly, praziquantel also disrupts the polarity of regeneration in free-living planarians (eg, Dugesia), an effect dependent on the expression of neuronal voltage-operated calcium channel isoforms.

+Praziquantel is also an inhibitor of, and a likely substrate for, a schistosome P-glycoprotein-like multidrug resistance transporter.
+Increased expression of this or another schistosome multidrug resistance transporter correlates with reduced sensitivity to praziquantel, while inhibition or knockdown of expression of these proteins increases worm responsiveness to praziquantel.

-Another hypothesis regarding the mechanism of action is that it interferes with adenosine uptake in worms.
-This effect may have therapeutical relevance given that the schistosome, as the Taenia and the Echinococcus (other praziquantel-sensitive parasites), is unable to synthesize purines, such as adenosine, de novo.
+Another hypothesis for praziquantel mode of action is that it interferes with adenosine uptake in schistosomes.
+This effect may have therapeutic relevance given that schistosomes, as well as Taenia and the Echinococcus (other praziquantel-sensitive parasites), are unable to synthesize purines, such as adenosine, de novo.

 Bayer's Animal Health Division website states, "Praziquantel is active against cestodes (tapeworms).
 Praziquantel is absorbed, metabolized in the liver, and excreted in the bile.
 Upon entering the digestive tract from the bile, cestocidal activity is exhibited.
 Following exposure to praziquantel, the tapeworm loses its ability to resist digestion by the mammalian host.
 Because of this, whole tapeworms, including the scolices (plural of "scolex"), are very rarely passed after administration of praziquantel.
 In many instances, only disintegrated and partially digested pieces of tapeworms will be seen in the stool.
 The majority of tapeworms are digested and are not found in the feces."

-Praziquantel is administered as a racemate, but only the (R)-enantiomer is biologically active; the enantiomers may be separated using a resolution of an amine obtained from praziquantel.